Central Texas Veterans Health Care System

 Andrew T. Garcia, MHA | 254-743-2332

 Andrew T. Garcia was appointed Associate Director for CTVHCS on March 5, 2017.
-In this role, he is responsible for managing Finance, Human Resources Management, Medical Administration, Patient Administration, Logistics, VA Police and Security, and Finance, and oversees the Office of Information and Technology Service and the Information Security Officers.
+In this role, he is responsible for managing Finance, Human Resources Management, Medical Administration, Patient Administration, Logistics, VA Police and Security, Public Affairs and Finance, and oversees the Office of Information and Technology Service and the Information Security Officers.
 From March 3, 2019, to July 20, 2019, he served as Interim Director for CTVHCS.
 As Interim Director, Mr. Garcia was responsible for the day-to-day operations of this multi-million dollar health care system.
-Previously, Mr. Garcia served as the Assistant Director for Operations, with responsibility for day-to-day operations at the Olin E. Teague Veterans’ Medical Center in Temple.
+Previously, Mr. Garcia served as the Assistant Director for Operations, where he was responsible for the day-to-day operations at the Olin E. Teague Veterans’ Medical Center in Temple.
 From November 1, 2011 until his transfer to Central Texas, he served as Acting Assistant Director at the South Texas Veterans Health Care System (STVHCS).
-In this capacity, he had oversight for an annual budget of approximately $20 million and management responsibility of more than 300 personnel in Environmental Management Service, Police Service, Voluntary Service, Recreation Service, Engineering Service, Facility Planning and Emergency Management.
+In this capacity, he was charged with oversite for an annual budget of approximately $20 million and management responsibility of more than 300 personnel in Environmental Management Service, Police Service, Voluntary Service, Recreation Service, Engineering Service, Facility Planning and Emergency Management.
 He was also responsible for coordinating with the Office of Information Technology and Veterans Canteen Service on behalf of STVHCS.
 He also served as the STVHCS’ Chief Financial Officer (CFO) and managed a budget of almost $600 million.
-Prior to his appointment at STVHCS, Mr. Garcia served 3 years as VISN17 Deputy Network CFO; Assistant CFO for North Texas VHCS; and Management Analyst for the Chief Medical Officer, VISN 17.
-Mr. Garcia began his VA career in 2003 as an Administrative Resident at the Olin E. Teague Veterans Medical Center in Temple, Texas.
-A graduate of The University of Texas at Austin, Mr. Garcia completed his Masters of Health Administration at the University of Mary Hardin-Baylor in Belton, Tex

 Olawale O. Fashina, MD, MHSA, CPE | 254-743-2323